glotzerlab/hoomd-blue/sphinx-doc/features.rst

 making a change to your system.

 `AutotunedObject` provides a settable dictionary parameter with the current kernel parameters in `kernel_parameters <hoomd.operation.AutotunedObject.kernel_parameters>`.
-Use this to inspect what the autotuner is doing or override with specific values (e.g. values saved from a previous execution).
+Use this to inspect the autotuner's behavior or override with specific values (e.g. values saved from a previous execution).

 MPI
 ---